yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **Explain What Is TDZ (Temporal Dead Zone)?**

 > - TDZ is short of `Temporal Dead Zone`.
-You will get error notification if you try to access a variable `after hoisting and before initialization` which declared with let or const.
+You will get error notification if you try to access a variable `after hoisting and before initialization which declared with let or const`.

 ```
 function test() {
     var a = 1; // Start varable c's TDZ
     var b = 2;
-    console.log(c) // Uncaught ReferenceError: Cannot access 'c' before initialization
+    console.log(c); // Uncaught ReferenceError: Cannot access 'c' before initialization
     if (a > 1) {
-      console.log(a)
+      console.log(a);
     }
     let c = 10 // End varable c's TDZ
 }

-test()
+test();
 ```

 > - Related Reference : [我知道你懂 hoisting，可是你了解到多深？](https://blog.techbridge.cc/2018/11/10/javascript-hoisting/)